Vancouver Canucks Logo

 Vancouver Canucks Logo 1970-1978

-The first emblem of the NHL team is a blue horizontal rectangle with rounded corners.
-It is framed in a muted green.
-A white line curved in the shape of a hockey stick is directed to the outside center.
-It divides the geometric shape to look like “C” – the first letter in the word Canucks.
-Known as Stink-in-Rink, this logo was created by North Vancouver-based graphic designer Joe Borovich.
+The first NHL team emblem is a blue horizontal rectangle with rounded corners.
+It’s framed in muted green.
+A white line, curved like a hockey stick, points towards the outer center.
+It divides the geometric figure and resembles the letter “C,” the first letter of the word Canucks.
+Known as Stink-in-Rink, this logo was created by graphic designer Joe Borovich from North Vancouver.

 1978 – 1992